kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# The Most Important Ecosystem Property May Be Escape Velocity
+## The Most Important Ecosystem Property May Be Escape Velocity { #escape-velocity }

 There is a useful metaphor here.